edzhangsy/CS277/README.md

 *Maybe you should open the port 5000 using the iptables*

+## Microsoft SEAL

+SEAL is an open source homomorphic encryption library developed by the Cryptography and Privacy Research Group at Microsoft.

+For more information, visit the [Microsoft SEAL](https://github.com/microsoft/SEAL) GitHub repository.

-## PySEAL
+### PySEAL

 Initially the PySEAL library was chosen for its ease of use being directly compatible with our setup written in Python.

->Note: Microsoft SEAL library does not work with Tensors out of the box.
+> Note: Microsoft SEAL library does not work with Tensors out of the box.

 Since PySEAL simply invokes a python wrapper to the [Microsoft SEAL](https://github.com/microsoft/SEAL) library, we will have to modify futher if we want to use it on Tensors.